-The Board member orientation session shall be given to new Board members within one year of assuming office.
+The Board Member orientation is a full day session that shall be given to new and reappointed Board Members within one year of assuming office.

-Ethics Training
+Ethics

-California law requires all appointees to take an ethics orientation within the first six months of their appointment and to repeat this ethics orientation every two years throughout their term.
+An ethics orientation within the first six months of appointment and to repeat this ethics orientation every two years throughout their term.

-Sexual Harassment Training

-(Government Code Section 12950.1)
+• Sexual Harassment Prevention Training (Government Code Section 12950.1)

-Board members are required to undergo sexual harassment training and education once every two years.
+Board Members are required to complete sexual harassment prevention training and education upon appointment and every odd year.